-In conclusion, our findings suggest that addition of ketamine to bupivacaine in RSB resulted in effective postoperative analgesia by reducing postoperative pain scores on movement.
-Such combination also reduced postoperative morphine requirement in patients who underwent midline laparotomy without ketamine-related psychomimetic side effects.
+In conclusion, our findings suggest that addition of ketamine to bupivacaine in rectus sheath block resulted in effective postoperative analgesia by reducing postoperative pain scores on movement.
+The combination also reduced postoperative morphine requirement in patients who underwent midline laparotomy without ketamine-related psychomimetic side effects.